Corviticus/ImageProc/readme.md

 ## Installation

 There are numerous examples outlining the usage of OpenCV with Android Studio.
-I have sued the more recent method of using a CMake file to build the native code.
+I have used the more recent method of using a CMake file to build the native code.
 Here are a few samples: https://developer.android.com/studio/projects/add-native-code.html https://github.com/jlhonora/opencv-android-sample